open-telemetry/opentelemetry.io/content/en/docs/collector/installation.md

 ## Docker Compose

-You can add OpenTelemetry Collector to your existing `docker-compose.yaml` like the following:
+You can add OpenTelemetry Collector to your existing `docker-compose.yaml` file as in the following example:

 ```yaml
 otel-collector: